zvada/technology/docs/release/new-release-series.md

     1.  svn copy `buildsys-macros` from trunk and hand-edit it to hardcode the new `osg_version` and `dver` values

-        Do the following steps for all EL versions relevant to the new series; eg, for EL 7:
+        Do the following steps for all EL versions relevant to the new series; e.g., for EL 7:

         1. Edit the spec file and set `dver` to `7`, and `osg_version` to `3.X`
         2. Run the following commands (adjust the NVR as necessary):